HristinaStoyanova68/Crepe-Paper-Flower-Shop/README.md

 2. Navigate to the project directory.
 3. Run the command `npm install` to install the necessary dependencies.
 4. Start the application with the command `npm run dev`.
-5. Open a browser and go to the address `http://localhost:3000` to see HRISTINA'S CRAFT WORLD in action.
+5. Open a browser and go to the address `http://localhost:3000` to see HRISTINA'S CRAFT WORLD ReactJS in action.

 ## Technologies and Tools